 Schedule A

-Days of Work Μ Н W Th F S S Μ Т W Th F S ഗ
+Days of Work Μ Н W Th F S S Μ Н W Th F S S

-Hours Worked 9 9 9 9 8 0 0 9 9 9 9 0 0 0
+Hours Worked 9 თ 9 9 8 0 0 9 თ 9 9 0 0 0

 Schedule B

 Days of Work Μ Т W Th F S S Μ Т W Th F S S

-Hours Worked 0 9 a 9 9 0 0 8 g g 9 9 0 Ο
+Hours Worked 0 9 9 9 9 0 0 8 9 9 9 9 0 0

-- 4. Employees on the compressed schedule shall be entitled to overtime pay for hours actually worked over the regularly scheduled hours in a day; provided however, previously earned compensatory time taken off shall be considered actual hours worked for the purposes of calculating overtime.
-The work week for employees on Schedule A shall be from 11:00 a.m. on Friday to 11:00 a.m. on Friday of the following week.
-The work week for employees on Schedule B shall be from 11:00 a.m. on Monday to 11:00 a.m. on Monday of the following week.
+- 4. Employees on the compressed schedule will be entitled to overtime pay for hours actually worked over the regularly scheduled hours in a day; provided however, previously earned compensatory time taken off will be considered actual hours worked for the purposes of calculating overtime.
+The work week for employees on Schedule A will be from 11:00 a.m. on Friday to 11:00 a.m. on Friday of the following week.
+The work week for employees on Schedule B will be from 11:00 a.m. on Monday to 11:00 a.m. on Monday of the following week.
 Any change in the work week will be mutually agreed upon in writing by the employee and Employer. - 5.
 Employees on a 9/80 Compressed Work Schedule who are called back to work after the completion of their regular days shift are entitled to a minimum of two (2) hours pay, at one-and -a-half (1.5) times the employee's regular rate of pay in accordance with Section 22.1.
-Employees called out on a Saturday shall be entitled to a minimum of two (2) hours pay, at one-and -a-half (1.5) times the employee's regular rate of pay, and employees called out on a Sunday shall be entitled to a minimum of two (2) hour pay at two (2) times an employee's regular rate of pay. - H. An employee shall be notified eight (8) hours before he/she is to start a shift other than his/her regular shift. - 1.
-Employees on temporary shift assignments shall be notified of any change to their current shift schedule prior to the conclusion of their current work day. - 2.
-When an employee is called out to work without at least eight (8) hours time off since his/her previous shift, all such call-out time shall be paid for at the applicable overtime rate until he/she shall have eight (8) hours time off. - I. Night Shift Work: The Public works Director shall develop written procedures for night shift work that includes the following guidelines: - 1.
+Employees called out on a Saturday will be entitled to a minimum of two (2) hours pay, at one-and -a-half (1.5) times the employee's regular rate of pay, and employees called out on a Sunday will be entitled to a minimum of two (2) hour pay at two (2) times an employee's regular rate of pay. - H. An employee will be notified eight (8) hours before the employee is to start a shift other than their regular shift. - 1.
+Employees on temporary shift assignments will be notified of any change to their current shift schedule prior to the conclusion of their current work day. - 2.
+Employees who receive less than eight (8) hours' notice of the start of a shift other than their regular shift will receive overtime pay for all hours worked on the initial shift.

+- I. Night Shift Work: The Public works Director will develop written procedures for night shift work that includes the following guidelines: - 1.
 On November of each year, a sign-up list will be posted on the bulletin board of each separate road shop. - 2.
 County will complete shift assignments for each classification by seniority. - 3.
-If the level of expertise or crew size needed for the shift exceeds the volunteer list, County will make mandatory assignments from qualified employees within required classification in reverse order of seniority (beginning with least senior).

-4. County agrees to make a good faith effort in implementing night shift work assignments.
-Assignment decisions shall not be subject to the grievance procedure.
+If the level of expertise or crew size needed for the shift exceeds the volunteer list, County will make mandatory assignments from qualified employees within required classification in reverse order of seniority (beginning with least senior). - 4.
+County agrees to make a good faith effort in implementing night shift work assignments.
+Assignment decisions will not be subject to the grievance procedure.